Swansea City vs Stoke City

-After spending 93 years at their former Vetch Field home, Swansea moved in 2005 to take residence at their superb new £30m arena in South Wales.
+AFTER SPENDING 93 years at their former Vetch Field home, Swansea moved in 2005 to take residence at their new £27,000,000 arena in South Wales.

-Built by Interserve, the stadium was christened 'White Rock' by the Swansea residents, but is now called the Liberty Stadium under a 10 year corporate sponsorship deal.
+Built by Interserve, the 20,000 capacity stadium was christened the 'White Rock' by the Swansea residents, but is currently called the Liberty Stadium under a 10 year corporate sponsorship deal with Liberty Properties.

 Although fairly conservative in its design, the stadium is still impressive.
 It is completely enclosed with all four corners filled with seating.
 Each of the four stands is two tiered and three are of the same height.

 An unusual feature is the great use of transparent roofing towards the South End of the stadium.
-This allows more natural light into this area, making for an interesting effect.
+This allows more natural light into this area to help the pitch.

 Outside the stadium at the South West corner, by the club shop and ticket office, is a statue of former Swansea legend Ivor Allchurch.
 The stadium is shared with Ospreys Rugby Union Club.